Dentordev/SteamSpy/README.md

 ## Features
-- Built-in Asynchronous Tor Library froked from stem as long as tor.exe is mapped as a path enviornment variable if your own windows.
+- Built-in Asynchronous Tor Library froked from stem as long as tor.exe is mapped as a path enviornment variable if you own windows.
 - Exteremely Minimal Amounts of Code
 - Scraping Target's Friends
 - Seeing if User is a Private Account